os-chip-design/chip-design-intro/README.md

 - Small exercises on connecting a module
 - Write a testbench and run it on post-synthesis
 - Do the same testbench in Chisel

+#### Lab 3

+- Explore Tiny Tapeout with a Verilog project (GitHib based)
+- Do local hardening
+- Simulate post-synthesis

 ### Lecture 4: Tool flow (LP)